jimat9909/searcher/README.md

 The 'search (term)' command is used to display the results for that term.

+The 'clear' command will reset the global index of terms and the visited URLs map.

 Example session is shown below:
 ```
 > index www.patsgames.com